High School Directors

-Cliff Croomes is in his first year as Director of Bands at Georgetown High School.
+Cliff Croomes joined the team as Director of Bands at Georgetown High School on 2011.
 His responsibilities include direction of the Georgetown Wind Symphony and the Georgetown Eagle Marching Band.
 A percussion specialist, Mr. Croomes is a native of Houston, Texas.

 Mr. Croomes received his academic training at the University of Texas at Austin in Music Education.
 He is in his eleventh year as a Texas music educator, with previous teaching opportunities served at Westview Middle School/Pflugerville High School (TX) from 2001-2003, Bastrop High School (TX) in 2003-04, and Douglas MacArthur High School from 2004-2011.